 18. *#12580*369# – Check Software and hardware version

 *#12580*369# is again a Samsung-specific secret code that can be used to find out the software version (BL, AP, CP, and CSC).
-Besides, you can also find out the Hardware revision version and the RF Cal (Radio Frequency Calibration) date that can also be the manufacturing date of your Samsung phone.
+Besides, you can also find out the Hardware revision version and the RF Cal (Radio Frequency Calibration) date which can also be the manufacturing date of your Samsung phone.

 19. *#0283# – Check Audio loopback control